 “You do not rise to the level of your goals – you fall to the level of your systems.” – James Clear, author of Atomic Habits and creator of the Clear Habit Journal.

 [Heads up: This article includes affiliate links.
 If you buy something through one of these links, I will make a small commission which helps me run this website.
-It doesn't cost you a penny, and my special link to the Clear Habits Journal will actually save you $10 on your purchase of over $25 and will save me $10 on my next purchase.
+It doesn't cost you a penny, and if you purchase the Clear Habits Journal and use my special coupon code at check out (Oakley-10), you will actually save 10% on your purchase.
 That's a win-win!
 And thanks for your support!]

-I received the Clear Habit Journal on January 9, 2019 and this is my honest user review after 13 days of use.
+I received the Clear Habit Journal on January 9, 2019 and this is my honest user review.

 The Clear Habit Journal Review Summary

 The Clear Habit Journal offers optimal balance – providing thoughtful journal and habit tracking prompts mixed with blank page flexibility allowing you to implement whatever organizational strategy you desire (eg. the Bullet Journal Method, GTD, or anything in between).

 - Built-in Habit Tracker and One Line Daily Journal.

 - Some useful instructions and toolkits, but not too much that it's limiting.

 - Good attention to details – page numbers, index, dot grid with 1/2 and 1/3 page markers, and a folder in the back to hold loose papers (or a ruler, as I do).